nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Edit a task: `edit`

 Edits an existing task in the module book.

+Application: Used to change details of a task without the need to delete them.

 Format: `edit INDEX [n/NAME] [m/MODULE] [d/DESCRIPTION] [a/START TIME] [b/DEADLINE] [w/WORKLOAD] [r/RECURRENCE] [t/TAG] …​`